Jeicex1/Connect-4/README.md

 # Connect-4
-This is a take on connect 4, which is made with python and tkinter
+This version of connect 4 was made using python and tkinter.
+The premise of the game is to have 4 checkers connected in a row vertically, horizontally, or diagonally.